theunraveler/Contract/pages/04-Maintenance.md

 I cannot be held legally responsible for lost sales, profits, or conversions that you incur due to a bug in the code I write.
-Unfortunately, it is not feasible for me to offer this sort of insurance.
+Unfortunately, it is not feasible for me to offer this sort of insurance, though I will do my best to resolve the bug as quickly as possible so that you do not incur further losses.